 If you only read one blog about the Philippines, make it Market Man’s.
 This site is a wealth of information written by a passionate foodie who delights in sourcing fresh produce and sharing his thoughts about life in the Philippines.
 Market Man will tell you where to buy anything from fresh mozzarella to specialist cookware.
 He’ll share secret holiday spots and make you laugh or cringe with his “poor service” rants.
 With almost daily blogs since he first started writing in September 2004 and packed with photos, the archives have some of the best information about Manila you’ll ever find.

-Don’t be fooled by the picture on their website of people in winter jerseys gathered around roaring fire.
 This is a Manila based organisation.
 In Touch has been in operation since 1980 providing counseling and support for both Filipinos and expatriates, with particular emphasis on guidance for newcomers.

 Expatriate Groups in Manila

 One of the largest expatriate groups in the Philippines, with membership open to American Citizens and friends.
 The organise the hugely popular monthly shopping bazaar at the World Trade Centre and their annual Great American Hoedown and Chili Cook Off is always a hit.

 Organisers of one of the best annual balls in Manila, the Melbourne Cup celebration and regular Wine and Cheese evenings featuring the best from Down Under.
 This is another lively social group open to membership from all nationalities.

 The Indian women’s association of the Philippines hasn’t got a website yet, but you can concact them at bharatimnl(at)gmail.com

 The BWA has something for everyone, no matter what your age or background.
 They are an extremely friendly group and will cater for all your needs – whether it is to meet other like-minded folk, to take up a new hobby or to become involved in supporting local charities.